carinafan/dacture-carina/README.md

 ## Uplift modelling

 Given data from an A/B test, predicts the best treatment for each individual.
-This flow was coded in Python and is not complete, but example of the figures generated from this analysis are available.
+This flow was coded in Python and is not complete, but an example of a figure generated from this analysis is available.